triton-inference-server/server/docs/build.rst

 can either build the custom backend SDK yourself using Dockerfile.custombackend::

-  docker build -t tensorrtserver_cbe -f Dockerfile.custombackend .
+  docker build -t tritonserver_cbe -f Dockerfile.custombackend .

 Or you can download a pre-build version of the SDK from the `GitHub release page